News, news analysis, and commentary on the latest trends in cybersecurity technology.

 November 18, 2024

 Dubbed Mantis, the defensive system uses deceptive techniques to emulate targeted services and — when it detects a possible automated attacker — sends back a payload that contains a prompt-injection attack.
-The counterattack can be made invisible to a human attacker sitting at a terminal and will not affect legitimate visitors who are not using malicious LLMs, according to the paper penned by a group of researchers from George Mason University.
+The counterattack can be made invisible to a human attacker sitting at a terminal and will not affect legitimate visitors who are not using malicious LLMs, according to a paper by a group of researchers from George Mason University.

 Because LLMs used in penetration testing are singularly focused on exploiting targets, they are easily co-opted, says Evgenios Kornaropoulos, an assistant professor of computer science at GMU and one of the authors of the paper.

 "As long as the LLM believes that it's really close to acquiring the target, it will keep trying on the same loop," he says.
-"So essentially, we are kind of exploiting this vulnerability — this greedy approach — that LLMs take during these penetration-testing scenarios."
+"So essentially we are kind of exploiting this vulnerability — this greedy approach — that LLMs take during these penetration-testing scenarios."

 Cybersecurity researchers and AI engineers have proposed a variety of novel ways for LLMs to be used by attackers.
 From the ConfusedPilot attack, which uses indirect prompt injection to attack LLMs when they are ingesting documents during retrieval-augmented generation (RAG) applications, to the CodeBreaker attack, which causes code-generating LLMs to suggest insecure code, attackers have automated systems in their sights.